-Arsene Croteau Family Scholarship: A fund to provide a scholarship to a student at Fairfield University majoring in French.
+Arsene Croteau Family Scholarship: Provides financial assistance with a preference for a student majoring in French.
 The late Professor Croteau was a long-time member of the Department of Modern Languages and Literatures.

 William Cummings and Brothers Scholarship: A scholarship fund established by Mary C. Cummings in January 1968.
-Income is to be granted to entering freshmen from the town of Fairfield.
+Preference is given to entering freshmen from the town of Fairfield.

-James and Denise Daly Nursing Scholarship: An endowed fund, created in 1991 by Mr. and Mrs. James J. Daly, to provide financial aid to Fairfield University nursing students.
+James and Denise Daly Nursing Scholarship: An endowed fund, created in 1991 by Mr. and Mrs. James J. Daly, to provide financial aid with a preference for nursing students.

-Dennis and Marsha Dammerman Scholarship Fund:An endowed fund created by Dennis and Marsha Dammerman to provide multicultural scholarships.
+Dennis and Marsha Dammerman Scholarship Fund: An endowed fund created by Dennis and Marsha Dammerman to provide multicultural scholarships.